RomanianExe/docker-image-minimization-pipeline/artifacts/nginx-golang-postgres/final-stage-baseline/comparison.md

 # Before/After Comparison — `nginx-golang-postgres` example (Stage 5)

+> **Historical measurement note.** This retained final-stage experiment uses the legacy
+> `docker inspect .Size` metric to document the target-stage comparison.
+It is not part of the
+> current normalized OCI cross-example result set; use `artifacts/summary.md` for those metrics.

 ## Metrics summary

 | Metric | Original (`dip-nginx-golang-postgres:original`) | Slim (`dip-nginx-golang-postgres:slim`) | Change |